lalprasad/Udacity-Agile-Dev-with-Azure/README.md

 * Architectural Diagram (Shows how key parts of the system work)>
 ![Alt text](Screenshots/Architecture.PNG?raw=true "Architecture Diagram")

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots.

 * Project running on Azure App Service
 Use the command ```az webapp up -n <app name>``` to run Azure Web App Service